-5.2 Optically Stimulated Luminescence
+5.2 Optically stimulated luminescence

-For all of the samples, the measured luminescence signals fulfilled the acceptance criteria (see Supplementary Material for further details).
-The IRSL50 signals of all samples exhibited very high rates of fading with g2days values ranging from 6-11 %/decade, whereas for post-IR IRSL measurements at 225 °C, fading rates were 2-4 %/decade.
-The model introduced by

-Huntley (2006) was used to fit the athermal detrapping data to determine ρ '.
-Using this model to fading correct the trapped charge concentrations following Kars et al. (2008) indicates that the IRSL50 signals of samples KRG16-06 and KRG16-101, and all signals for sample KRG16-05 are saturated (see Supplementary Material).
-All other signals can be used to determine rock-cooling histories.
-Saturation of the IRSL50 signals relative to the higher temperature signals is a consequence of their relatively high rate of anomalous fading.
-The luminescence dose response data of all of the samples and signals were fitted with a single saturating exponential fit to determine the characteristic dose of saturation, D_0 and the concentration of trapped charge, \tilde{n} .
-Although for some samples a general order kinetic model (GOK) fit would result in lower deviation from the measured values, GOK fits have been shown to overestimate sample athermal field saturation values (King et al., 2018), which must be done accurately to evaluate if a sample contains thermal information (cf. Valla et al., 2016).
-Finally, the isothermal decay data were fitted using the band-tail states model (Poolton et al., 2009; Li and Li, 2013; Eq.
-6 and 7) to determine E_0 , E_0 and E_0 .
-Values of E_0 ranged from 1.2 - 1.5 eV between samples and signals (Table 2).
+For all of the samples, the measured luminescence signals fulfilled the acceptance criteria (see the Supplement for further details).
+The IRSL50 signals of all samples exhibited very high rates of fading, with g{2d} values ranging from 6% to 11% decade-1, whereas for post-IR IRSL measurements at 225 °C, fading rates were 2%-4% decade-1.
+The model introduced by Huntley (2006) was used to fit the athermal detrapping data to determine ρ' .
+Using this model to fading-correct the trapped-charge concentrations following Kars et al. (2008) indicates that the IRSL50 signals of samples KRG16-06 and KRG16-101, and all signals for sample KRG16-05, are saturated (see the Supplement).
+All other signals can be used to determine rock cooling histories.
+Saturation of the IRSL50 signals relative to the highertemperature signals is a consequence of their relatively high rate of anomalous fading.
+The luminescence dose response data for all of the samples and signals were fitted with a single saturating exponential fit to determine the characteristic dose of saturation, D_0 , and the concentration of trapped charge, \tilde{n} .
+Although for some samples a general-order kinetic (GOK) model fit would result in lower deviation from the measured values, GOK fits have been shown to overestimate sample athermal field saturation values (King et al., 2018), which must be done accurately to evaluate if a sample contains thermal information (see Valla et al., 2016).
+Finally, the isothermal decay data were fitted using the band-tail states model (Poolton et al., 2009; Li and Li, 2013; Eqs.
+5-7) to determine E_t , E_u , and s.
+Values of E_t ranged from 1.27 to 1.52 eV between samples and signals (Table 2).